-Students are encouraged to pay their semester bill online thru the student portal, my.sussex.edu using their student assigned ID and password.
+Students are encouraged to pay their semester bill online thru the student portal, my.sussex.edu, using their Student ID number and password.
 Online payments may be made by credit card or debiting a checking account (E-check).
 A payment plan is also available online for a \$35 enrollment fee.
 Students may also pay their bill by mail or in person at the Bursar's Office.